csula/cs3220-summer-2017/notes/labs/lab1.md

 between pages is done correctly and therefore, it is important for you to create a navigation bar in header.

-> Please note that even though we have learned the existence of CSS framework like Material or Bootstrap.
-Please refrain yourself from using it for the sake of this lab (testing your HTML & CSS knowledge).
+> Please note that although we have learned the existence of CSS framework like Material or Bootstrap in class earlier, refrain yourself from using it for the sake of this lab (testing your HTML & CSS knowledge).

 > In other word, you are **not** allowed to use those framework in this lab.